nbicocchi/learn-microservices/modules/observability/slides/1 - Observability.md

 * What was the state of my service at time “y”?
 * Is the issue affecting all users or only a subset?

+## Service-Level Indicators (SLI) and Service-Level Objectives (SLO)

+Observability is not just about **what happens**, but also about **how well the system meets expectations**.

+* **SLI (Service-Level Indicator)** – A quantitative measure of system health.

+  * Example: Percentage of HTTP requests with latency < 500ms.
+  * Example: Error rate for payment transactions.

+* **SLO (Service-Level Objective)** – The target goal for an SLI.

+  * Example: 99.9% of requests must meet the latency target.
+  * Example: Payment transaction success rate must remain above 99.5%.

+* **Benefits**

+  * Sets internal contracts between teams and external SLAs for users.
+  * Detects performance regressions early.
+  * Guides operational priorities and resilient system design.

+## Security & Observability

+Observability can enhance **security monitoring** in distributed systems.

+* **Anomaly Detection** - Detect suspicious access patterns or unexpected spikes in traffic.
+* **Audit Trails** - Track access, changes, and critical operations in centralized logs.
+* **Security Alerts** - Trigger immediate notifications for unusual behaviors, such as repeated failed logins or privilege escalations.

 ## Pillars of Observability

 * **Sources**: Part of the infrastructure and application layer, such as a microservice, a device, a database, a message queue, or the operating system.
 They typically must be instrumented to emit signals.